-Given the $800.+ cost of the plane ride, and since there was a cheaper option, we went with the train ride.
+Since there is a cheaper option than the $800 plane ride, we went with the train ride.
 It was $21 a person in 2010 with an extra charge for the canoe.
 (The 2021 price for 1 adult is $23. with $50. for the canoe.)

-The VIA train is called The Canadian and runs through Armstrong Station from Toronto on its way to Vancouver three times a week.
-Tickets need to be purchased at least 48 hours in advance since Armstrong Station is not a scheduled stop.
+The VIA train is called The Canadian and runs through Armstrong Station from Toronto to Vancouver three times a week.
+Tickets must be purchased 48 hours in advance since Allanwater is not a scheduled VIA stop.
 You can buy the tickets online at the VIA website; local outfitters will probably arrange them too.

-Click here for a look at the VIA Canadian timetable from Toronto to various Wabakimi insertion or exit points (Armstrong Station, Collins, Allanwater, Flindt Landing).
+Click here to look at the VIA Canadian timetable from Toronto to various Wabakimi insertion or exit points (Armstrong Station, Collins, Allanwater, Flindt Landing).

 Make sure your VIA schedule is current!
-The VIA Canadian train schedule underwent a major change in 2019.
+The VIA Canadian train schedule underwent a significant change in 2019.
 Older trip reports may have out-of-date info if they have not been updated.

-Note: As of 2020 canoe trippers will be leaving Armstrong Stn at 9:17 a.m.
-(ET) and arriving at Allanwater Bridge about an hour and ten minutes later – i.e. at 9:26 a.m.
+Note: As of 2020, canoe trippers will leave Armstrong Stn at 9:17 a.m.
+(ET) and arrive at Allanwater Bridge about an hour and ten minutes later – i.e. at 9:26 a.m.
 CT.
-When we did the canoe trip in 2010, the VIA schedule had the train arrive at Armstrong Stn. at 8:30 p.m.
-This explains why we are standing in the dark in the image below waiting for a train that was almost three hours late!
+When we made the canoe trip in 2010, the VIA schedule had the train arrive at Armstrong Stn. at 8:30 p.m.
+There we stand in the dark waiting for a train almost three hours late!

-The new schedule also means you can set off down the Allanwater on arrival instead of wondering where to camp until daylight!
+With the new schedule, you can set off down the Allanwater on arrival instead of wondering where to camp until daylight!

 When the train pulled in, canoes and gear were hoisted into the baggage car in record time – everybody was pitching in to speed things up.
-The ride lasted about 80 minutes or so and by 1:00 a.m. we were at Allanwater Bridge.
-As our good luck would have it we were not the only paddlers to board the train this evening.
+The ride lasted about 80 minutes, and by 1:00 a.m., we were at Allanwater Bridge.
+As our good luck would have it, we were not the only paddlers to board the train this evening.

-Back in Armstrong Station we had met Tim and Sandy Eaton (the owners of the canoeing.com website) and chatting with them about canoe trips past and coming up definitely made the wait go by faster.
+Back in Armstrong Station, we met Tim and Sandy Eaton (the owners of the canoeing.com website) and chatting with them about canoe trips past and coming up definitely made the wait go by faster.

-Now we sat with them on the way to Allanwater Bridge where they had arranged accommodation at the Wabakimi Canoe Outfitters outpost.
-The outfitting business is owned and operated by Bruce Hyer, the man most responsible for the establishment of Wabakimi Provincial Park in the 1980s.
+We sat with them on the way to Allanwater Bridge, where they had arranged accommodation at the Wabakimi Canoe Outfitters outpost.
+The outfitting business is owned and operated by Bruce Hyer, the man most responsible for establishing Wabakimi Provincial Park in the 1980s.

-Tim asked for the train to stop in front of the outpost on the west side of the bridge and we got off with them.
-It was pitch dark and about 1:00 a.m. as we make sure all of our gear got tossed off the baggage car!
+When the train stopped in front of the outpost, the four of us got off.
+It was 1:00 a.m. and pitch dark as we made sure all of our gear got tossed off the baggage car!

 We had arranged to stay on the Jelinski AWB Lodge property for the night.
 The cost was $20. a person to tent on the lodge grounds until the morning with a shower as a part of the deal.
 Renting one of the six or seven cabins on the property is another option.
 The next year we did just that for $50.

-Of course, I had not asked for directions to The Allanwater Bridge Lodge so we didn’t have a clue about where it was!
+Of course, I had not asked for directions to The Allanwater Bridge Lodge, so we didn’t know where it was!
 We really could have used the satellite image below – and some daylight!
 It turns out it was only 250 meters down the tracks!

 Maps And Route Info:

-This was the last canoe trip where we brought along the actual paper 1:50000 topo maps issued by the Government of Canada’s Natural Resources Department.
-Since then we learned that the maps are available for free download and we just print off the material we need.
+This was the last canoe trip where we brought along the paper 1:50000 topo maps issued by the Government of Canada’s Natural Resources Department.
+Since then, we learned that the maps are available for free download, and we just print off the material we need.